Recent Comments

 Optimal Colorful Tverberg’s Theorem by Blagojecic, Matschke, and Ziegler

-Pavle Blagojevic, Benjamin Matschke, and Guenter Ziegler settled the “colorful Tverberg’s conjecture.”
+Pavle Blagojevic, Benjamin Matschke, and Guenter Ziegler settled for the case that is a prime, the “colorful Tverberg’s conjecture.”
 (Problem 6 in this post.)
 This gives a sharp version for Zivaljevic and Vrecica theorem, and crossed the “connectivity of chessboard complexes barrier”.
-Here is the link to the breakthrough paper.
+Here is … Continue reading

 Posted in Convexity